Design Engineering & Consulting Listed by AiLock Ransomware Group

 Design Engineering & Consulting provides façade system design, shop drawings, engineering, and consulting services in a cost – effective and professional manner across the world.

-On May 18, 2026, the ransomware group AiLock added Design Engineering & Consulting to its leak site, confirming that internal files had been exfiltrated from the international façade system design and engineering firm.
+On May 18, 2026, the ransomware group AiLock added Design Engineering & Consulting to its leak site, claiming that internal files had been exfiltrated from the international façade system design and engineering firm.

 Public reporting indicates the company, which provides façade system design, shop drawings, engineering, and consulting services worldwide, was listed on the AiLock ransomware leak portal.
 Available details show that attackers successfully exfiltrated internal files during a ransomware incident.
 The exact number of records exposed remains unknown, and the specific types of documents have not been publicly detailed beyond the broad category of internal files.
 The listing appeared on the group’s leak site on May 18, 2026, following the typical ransomware pattern of initial encryption, data theft, and subsequent public shaming when ransom demands go unmet.